 By repeating a positive statement, you are programming your subconscious mind to believe in your abilities and achieve your dreams.
 Apart from the many traditional mantras used during meditation, you can use personalised affirmations as mantras at any time.
 There are also sayings that can make you laugh.

-The following are 12 life-situation examples of where and how you can use affirmation mantras.
+The following are 12 examples of how you can use affirmation mantras in your daily routine.
 (I recommend you take a couple of long slow breaths in and out to first relax to give these mantras the best chance to perform.)

 Many athletes and fitness enthusiasts use mantras to help them push through tough workouts and stay focused on their goals.